reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/Works/SeonA_Family/README.md

 [← Back to Digital Human & Virtual Beings](../../README.md)

-**Principal Investigator / Director:** Jonghoon Ahn
+**Director / Technical Artist:** Jonghoon Ahn
-**Institution:** California Institute of the Arts
+**Supported by:** Art Korea Lab · Ministry of Culture, Sports and Tourism (MCST) · Korea Arts Management Service (KAMS)
-**Exhibition Venues:** KOTE Gallery (Insadong) · Wolseong Yakbang
+**Exhibition Venues:** KOTE Gallery (Insadong, Seoul) · Wolseong Yakbang (Gangwon Province)
 **Year:** 2024
-**Research Themes:** Digital Human · AI Voice Cloning · Grief & Empathy · Posthuman Cinema
+**Research Themes:** Digital Human · AI Voice Cloning · Emotional Memory · Posthuman Media Art

 ---

 ## 🧩 Overview
-**Seon-A’s Family** reconstructs a fragmented family relationship through **AI-generated faces, cloned voices, and 3D digital humans**.
+**Seon-A’s Family** is a media art project that reconstructs a fractured family relationship through **AI-generated faces, digital humans, and cloned voices**.
-A virtual family—mother, daughter, and sister—was created entirely from the artist’s own facial and vocal data, forming an introspective dialogue between the real self and its synthetic extensions.
+A fictional family—mother, daughter, and sister—was entirely generated from the artist’s own facial and vocal data.
+Through this self-referential reconstruction, the work explores **grief, reconciliation, and emotional inheritance**, transforming digital technology into a process of healing and reflection.

-Set within a **virtual funeral space**, the project transforms grief into a performative encounter between human and machine.
-The artist converses with his AI-generated relatives, facing unspoken emotions between life and death.
+Set in a **virtual funeral space**, the artist interacts with his AI-generated family, confronting unresolved emotions between life and death.
-The work functions simultaneously as **personal ritual, cinematic fiction, and human–AI research**, exploring how technology can mediate emotional healing.
+The project functions simultaneously as **a personal ritual**, **a psychological experiment**, and **a media installation** exploring empathy between human and artificial life.

 ---

 ## 📚 Research Context
-In posthuman studies, the act of **recreating the self through data** is both an artistic gesture and a psychological experiment.
-This project explores whether **empathy can emerge from simulation**—whether algorithmic reconstructions of those we’ve lost can enable emotional closure.
+This work emerges from the question:
+> “Can artificial intelligence mediate emotional closure between the living and the digital dead?”

+In the posthuman era, memory and identity can be translated into data.
-By transforming his own face and voice into multiple familial roles, the artist turns machine learning into a mirror for grief, memory, and forgiveness.
+By generating family members through AI, the artist turns **machine learning into an emotional mirror**, confronting loss and forgiveness through simulation.
+The project proposes that **grief can be computationally visualized**, not as imitation of life, but as a continuation of presence.

 ---

 ## ⚙️ Technical Methodology

-### 1️⃣ Face Generation & Digital Human Creation
+### 1️⃣ Face Generation & Digital Human Reconstruction
-Using diffusion-based AI models, the artist’s own facial features were re-synthesized to generate the likenesses of his mother and sister.
+Using **diffusion-based AI models**, the artist’s own facial structure was used to synthesize the likeness of his mother and sister.
-These were imported into **MetaHuman Creator** for realistic 3D reconstruction, rigging, and shading.
+These generated faces were imported into **MetaHuman Creator** to produce lifelike digital humans, later refined in **Maya** and **Blender** for precise rigging and shading.
-Fine adjustments in **Maya** and **Blender** refined expression range and surface realism before animation inside **Unreal Engine 5**.
+Facial detail and motion were fine-tuned to preserve subtle emotion and breathing gestures within **Unreal Engine 5**.

 <p align="center">
   <img src="./media/SeonaFamily_01.jpg" width="40%" style="margin-right:5px;"/>